 – $45 Early Bird Rate (through May 19th)

 – $55 Regular Student Price (through July 17th)

 * We don’t want anyone to miss out on this opportunity for lack of funds.
 Please talk to Fr.
 Ryan about scholarship assistance if that would help.

 ** Cost does not include camping gear or drinks (other than water and juice).
-You’ll need to rent, borrow, or buy a sleeping bag, pad, and tent.
-Ask around… it’s likely someone you know has this gear and would loan it to you.
+You’ll need to rent, borrow, or buy a sleeping bag, sleeping mat, tent, etc.

 A sample day at Eucharist Village…